 Do I need SCCs for transfers to the UK after Brexit?

 No — the European Commission adopted an adequacy decision for the UK on 28 June 2021, valid for four years (extended/renewed subsequently).
 However, the UK has its own international transfer mechanism (UK International Data Transfer Agreement and UK addendum to EU SCCs).
 If you transfer data from the EU to the UK, the adequacy decision covers it.
 If you transfer from the UK to third countries, you need the UK's transfer mechanisms.
+For a detailed comparison of the two regimes, see our GDPR vs UK GDPR guide.

 Can I use one SCC for multiple transfers to the same vendor?